 In addition to the First Tuesdays initiative, we are also always open to the public during our annual University Open Day, which is usually held in August on a Sunday.
 Please check with the University's main web-pages in early August every year for more information on this.

 We welcome visits by school groups.
-As from the start of the 2014 school year, all bookings must be made with the following in mind:
+All bookings must be made with the following in mind:

-- From the start of the 2014 year, the booking cost will increase to $55 per group (GST included).
-Schools should present the cheque/money order for that amount to the schools liaison officer at the visit, and the university will mail back to the school an official receipt within 30 working days.
+- The booking cost is $55 per group (GST included).
+Schools should present the cheque/money order for that amount to the schools liaison officer at the visit, and the University will post an official receipt within 30 working days.
 Cheques should be made payable to The University of Adelaide.

 - Due to limited space, the maximum size of any one group in the Museum should be no more than 30 people.